Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Methods

 Authors have used a diverse range of test methods to establish the stiffness of PDMS depending on the curing agent ratio in question and goal of the study.
 The fundamental assumptions and geometries of the different methods are discussed below and depicted in Fig. \ref{fig:test descriptions}.

-\textit{Tension}: Tension testing was undertaken using a commercial tension test machine in all cases except \cite{brown2005evaluation} which used a fixed applied weight, \cite{upadhyay2021validated} that uses a dynamic testing with a modified split Hopkinson bar, and \cite{fuard2008optimization} that uses a custom stretching tool and load cell.
-Tracking the force F, and sample extension $\Delta L$, from initial length $L$, the material stiffness is calculated as $\sigma=E\epsilon$ in the linear regime where $\sigma=F/A$ and $\epsilon=\Delta L/L$ are the stress and strain, respectively for a sample cross sectional area,~$A$.
-Clamp displacement is used in \cite{liu2009influences, johnston2014mechanical, wang2019stretchable, schneider2008mechanical} for tracking average sample extension, while \cite{upadhyay2021validated} use particle tracking and digital image correlation, \cite{mills2008mechanical, seghir2015extended, fuard2008optimization} use optical image capture and post process with a known calibration, and \cite{brown2005evaluation} use direct measurement.
-The ASTM Standard D412 for a ``Standard Test Methods for Vulcanized Rubber and Thermoplastic Elastomers—Tension'' \cite{astm412} includes a set of defined sample geometries, ramp rates, and test conditions and was used by \cite{johnston2014mechanical,mouvcka2021mechanical,liu2009influences,mata2005characterization} who all focus on only a 10:1 base to curing agent ratio.
+\textit{Tension}: Tension testing was undertaken using a commercial tension test machine in all cases except Brown et al. \cite{brown2005evaluation} who use a fixed applied weight, Upadhyay et al.\cite{upadhyay2021validated} who perform dynamic testing with a modified split Hopkinson bar, and Fuard et al. \cite{fuard2008optimization} who use a custom stretching tool and load cell.
+Tracking the force $F$, and sample extension $\Delta L$, from initial length $L$, the material stiffness is calculated as $\sigma=E\epsilon$ in the linear regime where $\sigma=F/A$ and $\epsilon=\Delta L/L$ are the stress and strain, respectively, for a sample cross sectional area,~$A$.
+Clamp displacement is used for tracking average sample extension in~\cite{khanafer2009effects, kim2011measurement,liu2009influences, johnston2014mechanical, wang2019stretchable, schneider2008mechanical}, while Upadhyay et al.~\cite{upadhyay2021validated} use particle tracking and digital image correlation, Mills et al.~\cite{mills2008mechanical}, Seghir and Arscott~\cite{seghir2015extended} and Fuard et al.~\cite{fuard2008optimization} use optical image capture and post process with a known calibration, and Brown et al.~\cite{brown2005evaluation} use direct measurement.
+The ASTM Standard D412 for a ``Standard Test Methods for Vulcanized Rubber and Thermoplastic Elastomers—Tension''~\cite{astm412} includes a set of defined sample geometries, ramp rates, and test conditions and was used by \cite{johnston2014mechanical,khanafer2009effects,mouvcka2021mechanical,liu2009influences,mata2005characterization} who all focus on only a 10:1 base to curing agent ratio.

-\textit{Compression}: Unconfined compression using $\sigma=E\epsilon$ in the linear regime as with tension testing was employed by \cite{carrillo2005nanoindentation} to compare against nanoindentation, as well as by \cite{wang2014crosslinking} in their comparison of moduli across curing agent ratios.
+\textit{Compression}: Unconfined compression (using $\sigma=E\epsilon$ to determine the elastic stiffness in the linear regime as with tension testing) was employed by Carrillo et al.~\cite{carrillo2005nanoindentation} to compare against nanoindentation, as well as by Wang et al.~\cite{wang2014crosslinking} in their comparison of moduli across curing agent ratios.